-to conclude that members of the Commonwealth executive are not legally responsible for the plaintiff's detention when they have obtained for themselves almost complete control over the body and destiny of the plaintiff in all relevant respects, and for such purposes that they may choose.51 It is of some significance in that regard that the (demonstrated) capacity of the Commonwealth to exercise at the least de facto control over the detention of the plaintiff would suffice to found the issue of a writ of habeas corpus; control for the purposes of habeas corpus exists where there is either actual physical custody of the detainee or the means of procuring the person's release.52 That is so whenever the respondent to the writ has actual power to produce the person the subject of the writ, even if the custody could be viewed as
+It is of some significance in that regard that the (demonstrated) capacity of the Commonwealth to exercise at the least de facto control over the detention of the plaintiff would suffice to found the issue of a writ of habeas corpus; control for the purposes of habeas corpus exists where there is either actual physical custody of the detainee or the means of procuring the person's release.
+That is so whenever the respondent to the writ has actual power to produce the person the subject of the writ, even if the custody could be viewed as "under colour" of another authority.
+That submission does not turn upon some erroneous inversion of the relationship between rights and remedies akin to that identified in McBain.
+It rather reflects the important point made by Brennan J in Re Bolton (at 520-521): that is,

-- 10 "under colour" of another authority.53 That submission does not turn upon some erroneous inversion of the relationship between rights and remedies akin to that identified in McBain.54 It rather reflects the important point made by Brennan J in Re Bolton (at 520-521): that is, that those 'ancient principles of the common law' and 'ancient statutes' are part of the 'accepted constitutional framework' by which '[m]any of our fundamental freedoms are guaranteed'.
-Indeed, the extension of the Habeas Corpus Act 1679 to which his Honour there referred was to curb similar excesses of executive power undertaken by Lord Clarendon in sending persons to 'remote islands, garrisons and other places, thereby to prevent them from the benefit of law'.55 Attention to those considerations explains why this Court has discerned a close connection between the constraints upon detention identified in Lim and the long - 20 history of judicial supervision of such constraints: see again Lim at 19-20, Plaintiff M76 at 369-370 [139] per Crennan, Bell and Gageler JJ and CPCF at 249 [218] per Crennan J. And, here as elsewhere, those matters of history reveal that the power of the Commonwealth executive under s 61 is not the unbounded power of Plantagenet monarchs:56 it cannot undertake the conduct the subject of questions 1 and 6 absent clear legislative authority under a valid enactment.
+- 10. that those 'ancient principles of the common law' and 'ancient statutes' are part of the 'accepted constitutional framework' by which '[m]any of our fundamental freedoms are guaranteed'.
+Indeed, the extension of the Habeas Corpus Act 1679 to which his Honour there referred was to curb similar excesses of executive power undertaken by Lord Clarendon in sending persons to 'remote islands, garrisons and other places, thereby to prevent them from the benefit of law'.
+Attention to those considerations explains why this Court has discerned a close connection between the constraints upon detention identified in Lim and the long history of judicial supervision of such constraints: see again Lim at 19-20, Plaintiff M76 at 369-370 [139] per Crennan, Bell and Gageler JJ and CPCF at 249 [218] per Crennan J. And, here as elsewhere, those matters of history reveal that the power of the Commonwealth - 20 executive under s 61 is not the unbounded power of Plantagenet monarchs: it cannot undertake the conduct the subject of questions 1 and 6 absent clear legislative authority under a valid enactment.

 67. Alternatively, if it be concluded that the principles in Lim would need to be developed to accommodate the facts of the current matter (the facts of Lim involving custody by the Minister or officers of his Department for purposes that are those of the Commonwealth) then this Court should do so.
-Such a development is readily made when one has regard to the

-30 operation of the similar principle concerning the surrender of aliens to a foreign power identified above.
-If clear statutory authorisation is required for the surrender by the Commonwealth executive of an alien to a foreign power (and associated detention), then the position is a fortiori as regards conduct of the Commonwealth executive that procures, causes or effectively controls the detention of the plaintiff, on an ongoing basis, in a foreign territory.
+Such a development is readily made when one has regard to the operation of the similar principle concerning the surrender of aliens to a foreign power identified above.
+If clear statutory authorisation is required for the surrender by the Commonwealth executive of an alien to a foreign power (and associated detention), then the principle is a foreign power (and associated detention).